Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 If you are using a Linux, you can download the ZIP file for Linux from [SQLite website](https://www.sqlite.org/download.html), extract the archive, right click on the sqlite3 file, and click Open.
 The software will then open in the command line and you can execute any sql commands after that.

-### Load the prepared SQLite script
+### Load the prepared script

 The script prepared for SQLite database is [`sqlite_db.sql`](./sqlite_db.sql).
 You can load the prepared script by:

-1. Open the terminal, navigate into the `chapter_01` folder of this repository
+1. Open the terminal
+2. Navigate to the folder where you have downloaded the script
-2. Run the following command, and you will be in the SQLite console environment:
+3. Run the following command, and you will be in the SQLite console environment:

 ```
 sqlite3 onlinestore.db
 ```

-3. In the same SQLite console environment (e.g., the line prompt starts with `sqlite>`), run the following command to load the script:
+4. In the same SQLite console environment (e.g., the line prompt starts with `sqlite>`), run the following command to load the script:

 ```
 .read sqlite_db.sql
 ```

-4. In the same SQLite console environment, check if the table is created by running the following command:
+5. In the same SQLite console environment, check if the table is created by running the following command:

 ```
 .tables